spotlight on montecito | jill nelsen.

 And best coffee in Montecito?
 In my opinion the best coffee is half about where you drink it.
 Definitely Bree Osh to pick up a latte and croissant, walking the path to Hammond's and having breakfast on the beach.

 Where can we get the best view?
 Pack a picnic and head up one of the gorgeous trails, Saddlerock, San Ysidro, or Cold Springs.
 The view up and down the coast and of the Channel Islands is breathtaking.

 Life motto: I met a lovely man in his 80's in the market about five years ago.
 He wrote out these words for me, "The soul has an absolute, unforgiving need for regular excursions into enchantments."
 I still have the scrap of paper in his handwriting.
 Staying present to the enchantments in every moment…more a goal than a motto, but a worthy one.

 What is on your stereo: I'm loving listening to music that has been a part of my life for decades: Dylan, Joni, Neil Young.

 Who is inspiring you right now?
-I'm inspired by the beautiful people I'm so fortunate to work with everyday; by my wonderfully talented friends; my daughter, and almost every person I meet, wherever I go.
+I'm inspired by the people I'm so fortunate to work with everyday at The Agency; by my wonderfully talented friends; my daughter, and almost every person I meet, wherever I go.